Most people that visit Virginia Beach stay in Virginia Beach.

 This guide details some of my favorite Virginia Beach day trips, including wildlife refuges, Eastern Shore escapes, and more!

-We include a map, attractions and things to do in the destination, and how long it takes to get there from VA Beach.
+We’ve included a map with attractions and things to do, as well as how long it takes to get to each destination from VA Beach.

-We have left out some obvious places like Norfolk, Hampton, and Portsmouth and opted for an array of natural places, smaller towns, and historical sights.
+We have left out some obvious places like Norfolk, Hampton, and Portsmouth and opted for an array of natural sites, smaller towns, and historical sights.

 Let us know what your favorite day trips from VA Beach are in the comments!
 Thanks!